PrinceJava/GivesProject/README.md

    caused us to refactor the code and remove the credential classes.
 The credentials were then added to the charity class as a user or admin can be tied to each fundraising charity.

-4. During the creation of a new charity, the URL re-direct would not pass the method for this class.
+4. During the creation of a new charity, the URL re-direct would not pass the method for this class, this was resolved by re-creating the Charities HTML file with a re-direct for creating and updating a charity at the same time.